 But, here’s the deal.
 Just because you sprinkle some flaxseeds into your cake batter or mix half a cup of carrot puree in a meatloaf that serves 8 does not necessarily mean your recipe is then truly, intrinsically healthy.
 This is the same problem people have when trying to figure out whether or not a packaged food is healthy or not.
 The thing is, the majority of the ingredients used in a recipe (or packaged food) need to be healthful in order for the food to be considered healthy.

-#1: Reduce the sugar
+#1: Reduce the Sugar by Using Coconut Sugar

 As a side note, there’s an interesting “sweet point” phenomenon I’ve experienced when making desserts… you actually only taste the sweetness up to a certain point.
 After you reach the critical “sweet point” adding more sugar doesn’t necessarily make the dessert taste much sweeter.